sky09998/WineQualityApplication/cv267-README.md

    - Prepare the Dockerfile with the required configurations and dependencies.

 2.⁠ ⁠*Create a Docker Repository*
-   - Navigate to your Docker profile and create a repository named ⁠ mlapplication_pa2 ⁠.
+   - Navigate to your Docker profile and create a repository named ⁠ winequalityapplication ⁠.

 3.⁠ ⁠*Build the Docker Image*
    - Run the following command to build your Docker image: